Interferometry of black holes with Hawking radiation: Hawking radiation in Kerr-de Sitter spacetime

 The scalar field in the KdS spacetime is separated as

 where $S_{\omega\ell m}(\cos\theta)$ is the angular wave function obeying the following equation:

-with $\xi=\cos\theta$ and $\lambda_{\ell m}(a\omega,\Lambda)$ is the eigenvalue of this equation.
-As the equation \eqref{eq:angular} has four regular singular points, it can be written in the Heun equation with an appropriate transformation \cite{Hatsuda2021,Motohashi2021a} and get the values of $S_{\omega\ell m}(\xi)$ for the range of $0\leq \theta \leq \pi$ using the local Heun functions.
+where $\xi=\cos\theta$ and $\lambda_{\ell m}(a\omega,\Lambda)$ is the eigenvalue of this equation.
+As Eq.~\eqref{eq:angular} has four regular singular points, it can be written in terms of the Heun equation with an appropriate transformation \cite{Hatsuda2021,Motohashi2021a} to obtain the values of $S_{\omega\ell m}(\xi)$ for the range of $0\leq \theta \leq \pi$ using the local Heun functions.
 Moreover, the eigenvalues $\lambda_{\ell m}(a\omega,\Lambda)$ are also obtained by finding the zero point of the Wronskian for the linear independent local Heun functions, which is equivalent to the regularity condition for $S_{\omega\ell m}(\xi)$ at $\theta=0,\pi$ \cite{Hatsuda2021,Motohashi2021a}.
-For the eigenvalues, there is an analytic formula derived in~\cite{1386}.
-We have checked that the formula is not so bad even for parameter region $a\omega\sim O(1)$ with $\Lambda=1/100$, hence we will use the analytic formula in the present paper.
+For the eigenvalues, an analytic formula was derived in~\cite{1386}. \anno{ We have checked that the formula provides numerical values of $\lambda_{\ell m}$ with acceptable accuracy even for the parameter region $a\omega\sim O(1)$ with $\Lambda=1/100$.
+Hence we used the analytic formula in the present study.}

 The radial wave function $R_{\omega\ell m}(r)$ obeys

 with the potential